Santiago Eneme

-Santiago Eneme Bocari (born 29 September 2000) is an Equatoguinean footballer who plays as a midfielder for the National 2 side of French club FC Nantes B and the Equatorial Guinea national team.
+Santiago Eneme Bocari (born 29 September 2000) is an Equatoguinean professional footballer who plays as a midfielder for Czech First League club Sparta Prague and the Equatorial Guinea national team.

 Club career

 Born in Malabo, Eneme has played club football for Cano Sport Academy in Equatorial Guinea and for the Nantes B reserve team in France.

+On 14 July 2024, Eneme signed a contract with Czech First League club Slovan Liberec until 2027.

+On 27 May 2025, Eneme signed a multi-year contract with Czech First League club Sparta Prague.

 International career

 Eneme made his international debut for Equatorial Guinea in 2018.

 Personal life

 Eneme's younger brother, Gustavo Melchor Eneme, is also a footballer.
 His brother has been already called up to the local-based Equatorial Guinea national team.